Odesa Oblast: History

 In 1937 the Central Executive Committee of the USSR split off the eastern portions of the Odesa Oblast to form the Mykolaiv Oblast.

 During World War II Axis forces conquered the area and Romania occupied the oblast and administered it as part of the Transnistria Governorate (1941–1944).
 After the war the Soviet administration reestablished the oblast with its pre-war borders.

 Odesa Oblast expanded in 1954 to absorb Izmail Oblast (also known as the Budjak region of Bessarabia), formed in 1940 as a result of the Soviet occupation of Bessarabia and Northern Bukovina (from Romania), when Northern and Southern parts of Bessarabia were given to the Ukrainian SSR.

 During the 1991 referendum, 85.38% of votes in Odesa Oblast favored the Declaration of Independence of Ukraine.
 A survey conducted in December 2014 by the Kyiv International Institute of Sociology found that 2.3% of the oblast's population supported their region joining Russia, 91.5% did not support the idea, and the rest were undecided or did not respond.
 A poll reported by Alexei Navalny and conducted in September 2014 found similar results.

-On 4-5 July 2022 during international Ukraine Recovery Conference (URC 2022) in Lugano Switzerland pledged to support the rebuilding of Odesa region.
+On 4–5 July 2022 during international Ukraine Recovery Conference (URC 2022) in Lugano Switzerland pledged to support the rebuilding of Odesa region.

+An earthquake occurred in the Odessa region on 11 May 2025.

 Geography

 Ukraine's largest oblast by area, the Odesa Oblast occupies an area of around 33,314 km2.
 It is characterised by largely flat steppes – part of the Black Sea Lowland – divided by the estuary of the Dniester river, and bordered to the south by the Danube.
 Its Black Sea coast has numerous sandy beaches, estuaries and lagoons.
 The region's soils (especially chernozems) have a reputation for fertility, and intensive agriculture is the mainstay of the local rural economy.
 The southwest has many orchards and vineyards, while arable crops grow throughout the region.

+The oblast is located in the historic regions of Yedisan (central and eastern parts), Budjak (south-western part) and Podolia (northern outskirts).